dimicoding/EUROMILLIONS/README.md

 </details>
 <br>

- ### User's Input and Correct Answer Boxes
+ ## User's Input and Correct Answer Boxes
 - Numbers picked will appear on the first input box line.
 - The user is limited to five numbers only, and each number can only be selected once.
 - The correct answer box shows the correct numbers generated randomly.
-- Correct numbers lighten green and incorrect ones in red
+- Correct numbers are highlighted in green and incorrect ones in red.

 <details><summary>ScreenShot-User's Input and Correct Answer Boxes</summary>
 <img src="assets/images/input-boxes.png">
 </details>
 <br>

- ### Numbers
+ ## Numbers
 - 5 buttons can be picked out of a total of 50.
 - Numbers picked by the user will turn active with the yellow color.